mumo-esther/Leaderboard/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Give a ⭐️ if you like this project!
+If you like this project you can give it a ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
 - Hat tip to anyone whose code was used 🔰
 - Inspiration 💘
 - Microverse program ⚡